Ngaio Health

 • Learning to Focus (Youtube)

-• Emotional Maturity & Family Dynamics
+• Understanding & Developing Emotional Maturity

 • Adult Children of Emotionally Immature Parents by Lindsay Gibson

-• Communication & Understanding Needs
+• Understanding Needs & How to Communicate

 • Nonviolent Communication by Marshall Rosenberg